U.S. Treasury Bonds Edge Higher

 ADVERTISEMENT

-Shorter-term bonds have come under pressure lately as investors have increasingly bet on the Fed hiking rates multiple times this year.
+Shorter-term bonds have come under pressure lately as investors have increasingly bet on the Fed raising rates multiple times this year.

-Federal-funds futures, used by investors to place bets on the central bank's rate-policy outlook, showed Tuesday a 49% chance that the Fed will raise rates at least three-times this year, up from 33% one month ago, according to data provider CME Group.
+Federal-funds futures, used by investors to place bets on the central bank's rate-policy outlook, showed Tuesday a 50% chance that the Fed will raise rates at least three times this year, up from 33% a month ago, according to data provider CME Group.

 "The big debate of 2018" is whether recent readings on inflation translate into consistently higher core prices, said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets.